sighjs/sigh/readme.md

     glob({ encoding: 'binary' }, '*.png')
     ```

+sigh does not curretly support events representing directories, please avoid globbing directory paths for now.

 ## write
 The `write` plugin is responsible for writing data to the filesystem.
 It adds files corresponding to `Event` objects with type `add`, updates files for events with type `change` and removes files corresponding to events with type `remove`.
 The output path of each file is determined by prefixing its `projectPath` with the argument to `write`.
 Operations that produce events (such as glob) take a `basePath` option so that the output path can be easily manipulated.